zwiebert/tronferno-mcu-bin/docs/CLI.md

 #### restart

 * restart  - Restarts the MCU.
-Should be the last option in a command line obviuosly.
+Should be the last option in a command line obviously.

             config wlan-password=MyNewPassword restart=1;

 #### Geographical and time related options.

 These options  are used to calculate times for the "astro-automatic" built in to receivers.
 Astro closes the shutter at civil dusk.
-The user can define a offset time (like 10 mintutes before civil dusk).
+The user can define a offset time (like 10 minutes before civil dusk).

 * longitude=(DEG|?)
 * latitude=(DEG|?)